sivprakashbe/sivprakashbe/README.md

-- 👋 I’m a data enthusiast pursuing PGP in Data Science and Engineering at Great Lakes Institute of Management.
+- 👋 I’m a Enthusiastic fresher looking for opportunities to work in data science industry
 - 🔭 I excel in Python,MySQL,EDA,Statistics and ML
 - 🌱 I’m currently learning Data Analytics and Data Science @ Great Lakes
 - 📫 Reach me @ sivaprakashtd.be@gmail.com